 Section 6.01.030 Library Board.

-(a) There is created a library board, appointed by the city council, that shall support the Librarian(s) in the govern the operation of the library.
+(a) There is created a library board, appointed by the city council, that shall support the Librarian(s) in the operation of the library.
 Board members may be members of the city council.
 The board shall consist of three (3) to five (5) members.

 (b) The library board chairperson shall be included on the selection committee for a librarian job opening.

-(b) The library board shall set policy for the operation of the library and policies are otherwise effective, unless specifically objected to by the city council.
+(b) The library board shall, assist the City Librarians to set policy for the operation of the library unless specifically objected to by the city council.

-(c) The library board and the librarian shall submit an annual budget to the city council for the operation of the library.
+(c) The library board shall support the staff as needed in creating an annual budget to submit to the city council for the operation of the library.

 (d) The library board shall make recommendations to the mayor on the appointment of library staff.

-(e) The library board shall provide for the acceptance of gifts, endowments, grants and donations to the library.
+.

 Section 6.01.040 Librarian.
 Staff.

-The librarians, one administrative and one public relations, under the supervision of the mayor and with direction support from the library board, shall direct the services and perform all administrative tasks necessary for efficient and economical operation of the library.
+The librarians, one administrative and one public relations, under the supervision of the mayor and with support from the library board, shall direct the services and perform all administrative tasks necessary for efficient and economical operation of the library.

 Section 6.01.050 Statement of library policy.